The game will consist of three groups of characters:

-He had to give his promise of inheriting the office to Tage to raise the funds to get Tuva married.
+He had to give his promise of inheriting the office to Tage to raise the funds to get Tuva married, despite how her dreamy behaviours will make her hard to match.
 Magne has felt awful about this choice ever since.

-And to make things even worse, now Thormod is back and Magne really whats to give his office to his son and break his word.
-He knows that his honour will suffer from this, but will Thormods honour suffer?
+And to make things even worse, now Thormod is back and Magne really whats to give his office to his son and thus break his word.
+He knows that his honour will suffer from this, but will Thormods honour suffer worse?

-It was not in her plan to get married to Magne, and she was quite unhappy about it in the start.
-But soon she found out, that Magne was a nice and caring man, but also firm enough to keep Linn’s vitality in check.
-She has grown to love Magne and see him only as the man he really is.
+It was not in her plans to get married to Magne, and she was quite unhappy about it in the start.
+But soon she found out that Magne was a nice and caring man, but also firm enough to keep Linn’s vitality in check.
+She has grown to love Magne and sees him only as the man he really is.
 And with love came the children, after long sleepless nights.

-Linn does not understand Magne well enough to understand that is happening in his head right now.
-The issue about Tage and Thormod, here Linn is not able to help Magnes inner turmoil.
-But she will support him.
+Linn does not understand Magne well enough to understand what is happening in his head right now.
+She knows what is the right solution, but that doesn’t seem to help Magne’s inner turmoil.

 Linn is the sister of Ina Lauges.
-They are very fond of each other and Linn has often used her sister knowledge to help guide her in her life with Magne
+They are very fond of each other and Linn has often used her sister’s knowledge to guide her in the family life with Magne

-Thormod was always a good boy.
+Thormod was always a good, strong boy.
 He respected his elders and learned how to keep track of the town lineages and promises as the future Magistrate.
 He was the obvious choice to take over his father’s office.
 But when he went for his year beyond, he did not return.

 Thormod had to face a reality where things did not go along straight paths and nothing made the sort of sense he had learned to expect.
 He soon fell into trouble too deep to escape.
 His naivéte still makes him shudder.

 Now Thormod returns.
 One year too late.
-His family had though him lost and had given – that comes home one year late.
 Resolute and scarred from his captivity in the war-torn world outside.
 All the time, Thormod feared losing his place as his father’s successor while trapped in the Beyond.
 The only thing keeping him alive during his captivity, was romantic fantasies and memories of all the good things in Mo.
 Thormod comes home expecting a lot from his family, but will they deliver?